-To initiate the restore process, you run the mysqlbackup command with the copy-back subcommand.
-The MySQL server must be shut down during the restore process.
-You can restore all the data for a MySQL server -- multiple databases, each containing multiple tables.
+To initiate the restore process, you run the mysqlbackup command with the copy-back or the copyback-and-apply-log subcommand.
+You can restore all the data for a MySQL server: multiple databases, each containing multiple tables.
 Or, you can restore selected databases, tables, or both.